page outline

 Becoming a Genetic Counselor

 To become a genetic counselor, you must first earn a master’s degree from an accredited genetic counseling program.
-In the United States, genetic counseling programs are accredited by the Accreditation Council for Genetic Counseling.
-After graduating from an ACGC-accredited program, you’ll be eligible to apply to take the American Board of Genetic Counseling certification examination.
-You’ll become a certified genetic counselor once you pass the board exam.
+In the United States, genetic counseling programs are accredited by the Accreditation Council for Genetic Counseling

 You may need to become licensed in order to practice as a genetic counselor in some states.
 The state where you intend to practice is the best source of information about licensure regulations.
-The National Society of Genetic Counselors maintains information on state licensure, and the Washington State Department of Health has details about Washington licensure.
+The National Society of Genetic Counselors maintains information on state licensure

 Learn More